josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/👁️‍🗨️_Witness_Historical_Casefiles/🦴_surviving_reputational_systems_as_harm.md

-# 🦴 Survival of reputational systems as harm
+# 🦴 Survival Of Reputational Systems As Harm
 **First created:** 2025-12-14 | **Last updated:** 2025-12-14
 *When people survive systems rather than events.*